-The reconstituted medicinal product is diluted to 250 ml with sodium chloride 9 mg/ml (0.9%), sodium chloride 4.5 mg/ml (0.45%), or Lactated Ringer's solution for injection.
+The reconstituted medicinal product is diluted to 250 mL with sodium chloride 9 mg/mL (0.9 %), sodium chloride 4.5 mg/mL (0.45 %), or Lactated Ringer's solution for injection.
+For patients whose body weight is less than or equal to 40 kg, infusion bags with 100 mL of these diluents may be considered providing that the resulting belimumab concentration in the infusion bag does not exceed 4 mg/mL.

-5% glucose intravenous solutions are incompatible with Benlysta and must not be used.
+5 % glucose intravenous solutions are incompatible with Benlysta and must not be used.

-From a 250 ml infusion bag or bottle of sodium chloride 9 mg/ml (0.9%), sodium chloride 4.5 mg/ml (0.45%), or Lactated Ringer's solution for injection, withdraw and discard a volume equal to the volume of the reconstituted Benlysta solution required for the patient's dose.
+From a 250 mL (or 100 mL) infusion bag or bottle of sodium chloride 9 mg/mL (0.9 %), sodium chloride 4.5 mg/mL (0.45 %), or Lactated Ringer's solution for injection, withdraw and discard a volume equal to the volume of the reconstituted Benlysta solution required for the patient's dose.
 Then add the required volume of the reconstituted Benlysta solution into the infusion bag or bottle.
 Gently invert the bag or bottle to mix the solution.
 Any unused solution in the vials must be discarded.